Manila Central University

 Manila Central University (MCU), formerly known as the Escuela de Farmacia del Liceo de Manila, is a private, non-sectarian, stock basic and higher education institution located on EDSA, Caloocan, Philippines.
-It was founded in 1904 by Dr. Alejandro M. Albert who also was its first Director.
+It was founded in 1904 by Alejandro M. Albert, who also was its first director.

-MCU is the first Pharmacy school run by Filipinos, and the first Nursing school that offered the 4-year Bachelor of Science in Nursing program in the Philippines.
+MCU is the first pharmacy school run by Filipinos, and the first nursing school that offered the four-year Bachelor of Science in Nursing program in the Philippines.
 The patron of the university is Minerva.
 MCU was a member university of the University Athletic Association of the Philippines from 1952 to 1962.

 History

-In 1903, at the request of several students from the University of Santo Tomas and other nearby schools, Dr. Alejandro M. Albert organized a private review class.
+In 1903, at the request of several students from the University of Santo Tomas and other nearby schools, Alejandro Albert organized a private review class.

-The review class developed into the Escuela de Farmacia del Liceo de Manila in 1904, with Dr. Albert as the founder and director.
-Later on, due to the steady increase in enrollment, it was transformed into the Manila College of Pharmacy, with Dr. Leon Ma.
-L. Guerrero, Antonio C. Llamas, Feliciano P. Paterno and Atty.
-Filemon D. Tanchoco Sr. as the incorporators.
+The review class developed into the Escuela de Farmacia del Liceo de Manila in 1904, with Albert as the founder and director.
+Later on, due to the steady increase in enrollment, it was transformed into the Manila College of Pharmacy, with Leon Maria Guerrero, Antonio Llamas, Feliciano Paterno and Filemon Tanchoco Sr. as the incorporators.
 It was the first educational institution of its kind established and managed by Filipinos.
 Its initial organization was barely four years after the establishment of the Philippine education system.

 In 1929 its board of trustees, answering a long-felt need for the training of the youth for dental services, opened the college of Dentistry.
 Manila College of Pharmacy became then the Manila College of Pharmacy and Dentistry in the pre-war era.
 Second World War closed its portals in 1941.

 During the Japanese occupation, the enemy looted its facilities, laboratory, equipment, and museums.
 During the liberation period, it was further looted of everything but the shell of its two buildings.

-After the liberation of the Philippines, the Board of Trustees reorganized the college into Manila Central Colleges.
+After the liberation of the Philippines, the board of trustees reorganized the college into Manila Central Colleges.

 In addition to Pharmacy and Dentistry, the reorganized institution offered courses in liberal arts, education, commerce, business administration and postgraduate courses in pharmacy.
 In 1947, the College of Medicine was added.
 In 1948, it became the Manila Central University after opening the College of Nursing and Graduate School.

 In 1949, the MCU inaugurated its 10-hectare campus in Caloocan.
 The colleges of Optometry and Midwifery, and the High School and Kindergarten departments were opened.

 The university's varsity team, the Tigers, competed in the University Athletic Association of the Philippines from 1952 to 1962.
 MCU's best finish in the centerpiece seniors basketball tournament was runner-up to University of the East in 1958.